guettli/programming-guidelines/README.rst

 **Authentication** happens first: Is the user really Bob, or is there just someone who pretends to be Bob?

 **Permission Checks** Is Bob allowed to do action "foo"?
 Here we already trust that the user is Bob and not someone else.
-I use the term "Permission Checks" on purpuse since the synonym "Authorization" sounds to similar to "Authentication".
+I use the term "Permission Checks" on purpuse since the synonym "Authorization" sounds too similar to "Authentication".

 Related question: https://softwareengineering.stackexchange.com/questions/362350/synonym-for-authorization/363690#363690